 The place where it all started

-Widely referred to as the most sacred of China’s five great mountains, Wudang has cradled many Taoist warriors as they achieved spiritual fruition and master the martial arts.
+Widely referred to as the most sacred of China’s five great mountains, Wudang Mountain has cradled many Taoist warriors as they achieved spiritual fruition and mastered martial arts.
 UNESCO has recognized the collection of age-old structures as a world heritage site.
 Definitely an “architectural and artistic achievements of China’s Yuan, Ming, and Qing dynasties,” as described by the international organization.

-Branded as the “First Divine Mountain Under Heaven (天下第一仙山),” Zhang Sanfeng established the Wudang sect in the mountain during the 13th century.
+Branded as the “First Divine Mountain Under Heaven (天下第一仙山),” Zhang Sanfeng established the Wudang sect on the mountain during the 13th century.
 History says that the legendary Chinese Taoist stood a whopping 7 feet tall and was as firm as a pine tree.
-This living legend is said to have lived for 200 years and to have achieved immortality as a diety.
+This living legend is said to have lived for 200 years and to have achieved immortality as a deity.